 - So, in the file, we have created the heading “Name of Students Admitted in School in 2019.”

 - So before adding the names under it, we will add bullet points before the name as we want to show our data in Bullet Points.
-We will select the B3 cell.
+First, we will select the B3 cell.

 - We will click on the Insert tab; then we will select Symbol; after selecting the symbol, a dialog box will appear.
-We will select the Bullet symbol and select Insert.
+Next, we will select the Bullet symbol and select Insert.

 - The bullet will be inserted in a column, and you can update the name of the student.

 - A bullet is inserted in Column B3 & now you can type the name of a student.
 This way, you can add a bullet in another column and update the name, or you can copy-paste by using (CTRL+C) for copying and (CTRL +V) for pasting the bullet in other columns till where you want to update the data.